-- 1) Policy states that Social Security Disability is counted as unearned income for the Food Stamp Program.
-To find the coupon allotment, countable income (after all allowable deductions) is compared to Chapter 10, Appendix C for the number of individuals in the assistance group. - 2) The Claimant's income increased to \$844.40 as a result of a Social Security Cost of Living Allowance.
-The Claimant is eligible for the following income deductions: \$134 standard deduction; \$175 child support deduction; and shelter/utility deduction of \$348.30.
-The shelter/utility deduction is computed by comparing one-half of the Claimant's remaining income (\$844.40-\$134 =\$710.40 -\$175= 535.40/2 =\$267.70) and comparing it to the shelter/utility amount (\$250 rent + \$366 Standard Utility Allowance= \$616.
-Since the remaining income (\$267.70) is lower than the Claimant's shelter/utility costs, the remaining income is subtracted from \$616.
-The result is a \$348.30 shelter/utility deduction.
-The remaining income, \$535.40- \$348.30 shelter/utility deduction results in \$187.10 countable income. - 3) Policy in Section 10, Appendix C indicates that a two-person assistance group with countable income of \$187.10 is entitled to \$241 in Food Stamps. - 4) The Department's proposal to decrease the Claimant's Food Stamp allotment is correct.
+- 1) Policy states that SSI is counted as unearned income for the SNAP.
+To find the coupon allotment, countable income (after all allowable deductions) is compared to Chapter 10, Appendix C for the number of individuals in the assistance group. - 2) The Claimant's monthly SSI income increased to \$674 as a result of a Cost of Living Allowance update.
+Based on information provided during the hearing, the Claimant is eligible for the following income deductions: \$144 standard deduction; medical expense deduction of \$47.50; and shelter/utility deduction of \$124.75.
+This brings the Claimant's countable net adjusted income to \$357.75. - 3) Policy in Section 10, Appendix C indicates that a two-person assistance group with countable income of \$357.75 is entitled to \$215 in SNAP benefits. - 4) The Department's proposal to decrease the Claimant's SNAP allotment is correct.